Charles R. Enicks

 Thornton is responsible for overseeing the budgetary and financial management of Ambulatory Care Services.
 In addition Thornton is responsible for Ambulatory Patient Access Services which includes management of the Call Center, Financial Quality Services, Desk Operations and Emergency Department Registration.

-Thornton joined MCG Health, Inc. in 2001 as Director of Eye Care Services before being assuming his responsibilities as Administrative Director of Ambulatory Care Patient Access Services.
+Thornton joined the health system in 2001 as Director of Eye Care Services before assuming his responsibilities as Administrative Director of Ambulatory Care Patient Access Services.
 Prior to that, he was an Administrative Manager for Dermatology, Audiology, and Ear, Nose and Throat for the Henry Ford Health System in Detroit.

 He earned both a Master of Science degree in health systems and a Bachelor of Science degree in industrial engineering from the Georgia Institute of Technology, in Atlanta